chr0n1x/dev-env/README.md

 pip install pynvim
 ```

-For Debian-based systems, you can just `apt install vim-gtk`
+For Debian-based systems, you just try installing `apt install vim-gtk` or `apt install vim-nox` to install a version of `vim` with python support.

 # Aliases